NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 Well, let's take a look at each time we see a new minimum stock value.
 Going forward, we no longer need to consider any values to the left of this new minimum - because any price difference to the right will strictly be better starting from this new minimum.
 This is a trademark of greedy algorithms - we don't need to "backtrack" and we can discard parts of the input.
 We should keep track of what the biggest price difference had been, though, in case it was higher.

-Let's illustrate this with some test cases:
+Let's illustrate this by simulating what happens with some test cases:

 ```js
 [5, 20, 4, 10, 3, 10]  // Biggest diff at beginning